A Taste of TAS – Middle School

 Year 7 and 8 – The Intermediate Years

 In Years 7 and 8 students transition from being primary school students to becoming young adults in secondary school.
 A strength of TAS as an Area School is that this transition happens all at one venue.
 Our intermediate students get the best of both worlds – the familiarity of the home room environment and the benefit at times of subject specialists in various fields.
-Students in the intermediate years will learn in a wide variety of curriculum areas: English, Maths, Science, PE, Health, Technologies - including digital technologies, Arts (including Music, Visual Art and Drama), and Languages (inlcuding Te Reo Maori, and French or Japanese).
+Students in the intermediate years will learn in a wide variety of curriculum areas: English, Maths, Science, PE, Health, Technologies – including digital technologies, Arts (including Music, Visual Art and Drama), and Languages (including Te Reo Maori).

 The Independent Learning Programme (ILP) – In 2010 ERO identified the “independent learning approach operating in Year 7 and 8” as a strength of the school.
 The goal of the ILP is for students to have a greater level of independence with regard to learning than they might have without it.
 Therefore, there are elements of choice with regard to some aspects of some of the work done each week including the order in which it is undertaken, the level of collaboration with others, how and where answers are sourced, and even in the level of response made.
 Good efforts are rewarded by a system of “Licenses”, which come with extra responsibilty and benefits!

 In addition to the strong classroom learning focus Year 7 and 8 students have the opportunity to experience many of the great activities of the wider school including the strong emphasis on EOTC.
 The annual Year 7 camp is held at beautiful Rawhiti and the Year 8s go on an exciting Auckland expedition.

 In Year 9 there is an eye on the future and also a focus on finding out your strengths and weaknesses and on setting and working towards learning goals.